microsoft/data-science-editor-excel/README.md

     - __statements__
     - statements that must be linked to the add-in store listing

+## Architecture

+This add-in is a host to an iframe that holds the data science editor.
+This Add-In provides the interface to allow the data-science editor to interact with Excel.

+This add-in is complete static and hosted on a github pages site.

 ## Hosted Site

 A pipeline is configured to build and deploy to an Azure Static Web App site on each merge into `main`.
 The pipeline file is `pipelines\build_and_deploy_to_static_app.yaml`.